h2oai/h2o-3/h2o-docs/src/product/starting-h2o.rst

   **Note:** If ``max_mem_size`` is not defined, then the amount of memory that H2O allocates will be determined by the default memory of the Java Virtual Machine (JVM).
 This amount depends on the Java version, but it will generally be 25% of the machine's physical memory.

 - ``min_mem_size``: Minimum memory to use for the new H2O server.
 Integer input will be evaluated as gigabytes.
 Other units can be specified by passing in a string (e.g. "160M" for 160 megabytes).

-  **Note:** If ``min_mem_size`` is not defined, then the amount of memory that H2O allocates will be determined by the default memory of the Java Virtual Machine (JVM).
-This amount depends on the Java version, but it will generally be 25% of the machine's physical memory.

 - ``strict_version_check``: If True, an error will be raised if the client and server versions don't match.
 - ``ignore_config``: Indicates whether a processing of a .h2oconfig file should be conducted or not.
 Default value is False.
 - ``extra_classpath``: List of paths to libraries that should be included on the Java classpath when starting H2O from Python.